Abdülhak Hâmid Tarhan: Professional life

 Because of his work "Zeynep", he was suspended from his role at the Embassy in London and forced to return home.
-Only after his promise not to write any more, was he allowed to return his post in London.
+Only after his promise not to write any more, was he allowed to return to his post in London.
 While in London he married a British woman, Nelly.
-After two service years in The Hague in the Netherlands, he was appointed back to London.
+After two years of service in The Hague in the Netherlands, he was appointed back to London.
 Abdulhak Hâmid returned to Turkey in 1900 due to his wife's illness.
 In 1906, he was sent to the Embassy in Brussels, Belgium.

 In 1908, he became a member of the Turkish Senate.
 His wife Nelly died in 1911.
 He later married a Belgian, Lucienne.

 Abdulhak Hâmid had to return to Turkey after being deposed from his role by the cabinet during the Balkan Wars.
 He spent a short time in Vienna, Austria after World War I and returned home following the proclamation of the Turkish Republic in 1923.
 He continued in politics and was elected into the Grand National Assembly as deputy of Istanbul in 1928, a post he retained until his death.

 Abdulhak Hâmid Tarhan died on April 12, 1937, and was laid to rest in the Zincirlikuyu Cemetery in Istanbul, following a state funeral.